San Gregorio Magno al Celio: Oratory of St. Barbara

-This oratory, with frescoes (1602) by Antonio Viviani, represents the rebuilding by Cardinal Baronius (1602) of the famous triclinium where St. Gregory hosted a meal every day for a dozen poor men of Rome.
+This oratory, with frescoes (1602) by Antonio Viviani, represents the rebuilding by Cardinal Baronio (1602) of the famous triclinium where St. Gregory hosted a meal every day for a dozen poor men of Rome.
 At the massive marble table on antique Roman bases, at odds with Gregory's reputation for asceticism, John the Deacon tells that an angel joined the twelve poor men who gathered at the table to partake of Gregory's beneficence.
 The marble table-supports take the form of addorsed, winged lions whose heads sprout goats' horns.

 Ancient Roman ruins

 The grounds of the oratories also include some substructures of the Roman imperial period, that may merely have been tabernae, but one of which exhibits striking features that encourage some experts to think it is an early Christian meeting place and baptismal pool.

 The discovery of an Aphrodite

 On the grounds of the monastery was discovered the Aphrodite of Menophantos, a Greco-Roman marble Venus of the Capitoline Venus type.
 The sculpture soon came into the possession of the House of Chigi.
 The noted art historian Johann Joachim Winckelmann described this sculpture in his History of Ancient Art (published in 1764).
 It is now on display in the National Roman Museum.